Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 {% endhighlight %}

-A possible improvement here is to have the job of adding the worker's results to the distributed frame be managed by a threadpool, or at least off load the work of saving the image as a PNG to some other threads.
+A possible improvement here is to have the job of adding the worker's results to the distributed frame be managed by a threadpool, or at least off load the work of saving the image to some other threads.
 This would free up more time on the event loop for the master to read more data from the workers, currently it will be busy for some time accumulating results from workers and saving the images.